mkite-group/mkite_docs/src/setup/mkite.rst

 .. code-block:: bash

-   pip install mkite_db
+   pip install mkite

-If you are setting up a client only (say, for running jobs in an HPC environment), you do not need to install the ``mkite_db`` package.
+If you are setting up a client only (say, for running jobs in an HPC environment), you do not need to install the ``mkite`` package.